jiyoungsim/NYC-Taxi-Fare-Prediction--ML-Explainability/README.md

     These insights not only help human understanding of machine learning models but also help find directions for model improvements.

 + **Summary**: In this project, we will focus on model explainability techniques rather than building and optimizing the model.
 So here we just used a simple random forest model to keep it easy.
-    + Permutation Importance: randomly re-ordering a single column should cause less accurate predictions, since the resulting data no longer corresponds to anything observed in the real world.
+    + **Permutation Importance**: randomly re-ordering a single column should cause less accurate predictions, since the resulting data no longer corresponds to anything observed in the real world.
 Model accuracy especially suffers if we shuffle a column that the model relied on heavily for predictions.
 Thus, permutation importance gives us **what features have the biggest impact on predictions**, or **feature importance**.

       <img src="figs/permutation_importance_1.JPG" width="300">